bevacqua/rome/README.md

 `max`             | Disallow dates past `max`.
 Takes `string`, `Date`, `moment` `min`             | Disallow dates before `min`.
-Takes `string`, `Date`, `moment` `monthFormat`     | Format string used by the calendar to display months and their year `styles`          | CSS classes applied to elements on the calendar `time`            | The calendar shows the current time and allows you to change it using a dropdown `timeFormat`      | Format string used to display the time on the calendar
+Takes `string`, `Date`, `moment` `monthFormat`     | Format string used by the calendar to display months and their year `required`        | Is the field required or do you allow empty values?
+`styles`          | CSS classes applied to elements on the calendar `time`            | The calendar shows the current time and allows you to change it using a dropdown `timeFormat`      | Format string used to display the time on the calendar